Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Cecilio Rodriguez Gardens

-Checkered walkways, beautiful sculpted trees, lovely flowers and fountains, and… peacocks.
+Checkered walkways, beautifully sculpted trees, lovely flowers and fountains, and… peacocks.

 The Cecilio Rodriguez Gardens are a must-see in Retiro Park if you’d like a chance to spot some very beautiful birds!